 Methodism in the Bethlehem area started in the spring of 1849 as an appointment of the Philadelphia Conference and part of the circuit known as Allentown and Bethlehem Mission.
 Services were first held monthly in the Odd Fellows Hall on New Street.
 By the spring of 1854, the first Sunday School opened with an enrollment of 23.

-Church property (a lot 64½’ by 180’) was purchased on Center Street for $250 from a Church of the Brethren congregation.
+The church’s first property (a lot 64½’ by 180’) was purchased on Center and Wall Streets for $250 from a Church of the Brethren congregation.
 The men of the church dug the cellar and laid the foundation with stones brought from the South Side by boat across the Lehigh River.
 The cornerstone was laid in July 1854; the church was incorporated that November and the first building was dedicated on January 8, 1855.

 By 1865, the need for larger facilities was apparent.
 On January 20 a decision was made to build a larger place to hold worship services so that no one would need to be turned away.
 For two years this decision was delayed in order to clear a debt of $700 and to raise additional funds for the anticipated new structure.
 During construction the congregation met in the YMCA building at the northeast corner of Main and Broad Streets.